lsyncd/lsyncd/index.md

 Disclaimer
 ----------
-Besides the usual disclaimer in the license, we want to specifically emphasize that neither the authors nor any organization the authors are associated with can and will hold responsible for data-loss caused by possible malfunctions of Lsyncd.
+Besides the usual disclaimer in the license, we want to specifically emphasize that neither the authors, nor any organization associated with the authors, can or will be held responsible for data-loss caused by possible malfunctions of Lsyncd.